ezeoleaf/awesome-golang-repositories/README.md

 [gowatch](https://github.com/silenceper/gowatch): 🚀 gowatch is a command line tool that builds and (re)starts your go project everytime you save a Go or template file.
 [go-gmp](https://github.com/filewalkwithme/go-gmp): Go library to interact with the Greenbone Vulnerability Manager 11 using the GMP protocol (Greenbone Management Protocol, version 9.0)
 [process-exporter](https://github.com/ncabatoff/process-exporter): Prometheus exporter that mines /proc to report on selected processes
 [pangolin](https://github.com/dylanlott/pangolin): a no:b:QL :b:ata:b:ase in Go
+[quic-go](https://github.com/lucas-clemente/quic-go): A QUIC implementation in pure go